babel/website/docs/preset-env.md

 `string` or `{ version: string, proposals: boolean }`, defaults to `"2.0"`.
 The `version` string can be any supported `core-js` versions.
 For example, `"3.8"` or `"2.0"`.

+This option only has an effect when used alongside `useBuiltIns: usage` or `useBuiltIns: entry`, and ensures `@babel/preset-env` injects the polyfills supported by your `core-js` version.
+It is recommended to specify the minor.

+version otherwise `"3"` will be interpreted as `"3.0"` which may not include polyfills for the latest features.

 :::

 :::babel8

 `string` or `{ version: string, proposals: boolean }`, defaults to `"3.0"`.
-The `version` string can be any supported `core-js` versions.
-For example, `"3.8"`.
+The `version` string can be any supported `core-js` versions with a minor version.
+For example, `"3.33"`.

+This option only has an effect when used alongside `useBuiltIns: usage` or `useBuiltIns: entry`, and ensures `@babel/preset-env` injects the polyfills supported by your `core-js` version.
 :::

-This option only has an effect when used alongside `useBuiltIns: usage` or `useBuiltIns: entry`, and ensures `@babel/preset-env` injects the polyfills supported by your `core-js` version.
-It is recommended to specify the minor version otherwise `"3"` will be interpreted as `"3.0"` which may not include polyfills for the latest features.

 By default, only polyfills for stable ECMAScript features are injected: if you want to polyfill proposals, you have three different options: